 NCP and NDC own a variety of trademarks under which the products are marketed.
-As of the date of this prospectus, NCP and NDC have registered four trademarks in the United States and sixteen trademarks in China.
+As of the date of this prospectus, NCP and NDC have registered four trademarks in the United States, three trademarks in the European Union and sixteen trademarks in China.
 Among such trademarks, the names "Benchwick", "Northann" and "Dotfloor" are of great importance to our business.
 We believe that we have taken adequate steps to protect our interest in all trademarks.